brown-studios/minuet/docs/user-guide.md

 - Hold `up` for 1 second: increase the fan speed to maximum *(bonus)*
 - Press `down`: decrease the fan speed by one
 - Hold `down` for 1 second: decrease the fan speed to minimum *(bonus)*
-- Press `open/close` (`up` and `down` together): toggle the lid open or closed
 - Press `in/out`: toggle the fan direction between air in and air out
 - Press `on/off`: toggle the fan off or turn it on at its last configured manual fan speed
+- Press `open/close` (`up` and `down` together): toggle the lid open or closed
-- Press `auto`: enter auto mode
+- Press `auto`: enable the thermostat, enter auto mode

 #### Buttons in auto mode (`auto` indicator is lit)

 In auto mode, the up/down buttons control the thermostat temperature setpoint, the on/off button exits auto mode, and the thermostat controls the fan speed based on the ambient temperature.
 The thermostat will turn the fan on in the direction it last operated in.

-- Press `auto`: return to manual mode, turn fan off, close lid
-- Hold `auto` for 3 seconds: reset thermostat temperature setpoint to 78 °F (approx. 25.5 °C), Minuet confirms with a quick turn
 - Press `up`: increase thermostat temperature setpoint by 1 °F (approx. 0.5 °C), Minuet confirms with a quick rising tone
 - Press `down`: decrease thermostat temperature setpoint by 1 °F (approx. 0.5 °C), Minuet confirms with a quick falling tone
+- Press `in/out`: toggle the fan direction between air in and air out
+- Press `on/off`: disable the thermostat, return to manual mode
 - Press `open/close` (`up` and `down` together): *inoperable in this mode*
-- Press `in/out`: toggle the fan direction between air in and air out
-- Press `on/off`: return to manual mode, turn fan off, close lid

-### Enhanced controls

-The enhanced controls let you keep the automatic thermostat enabled while you manually override its behavior for particular situations like when you need extra ventilation for cooking indoors.
-The buttons always behave the same way regardless of whether the thermostat is enabled.

-While the thermostat is disabled, the `auto` indicator is unlit and the buttons control the fan state similar to the standard controls.

-While the thermostat is enabled, the `auto` indicator is lit and the thermostat controls the fan state automatically based on the ambient temperature.
-However, if you press a button or send an automation request to change the state of the fan with enhanced controls then your manual settings **override* the behavior of the thermostat.
-This behavior differs from the [standard controls](#standard-controls) where such changes are disallowed unless the thermostat is disabled.

-While the thermostat is overridden, the `auto` indicator blinks and the buttons control the fan state similar to the standard controls.
-The thermostat will remain overridden state by your manual settings until you press `auto` to re-engage the thermostat.

-Hold the `auto` button and press other buttons as described below to configure the thermostat's temperature setpoint, fan direction, and fan state.
-By setting the thermostat controlled fan state to off you can make the thermostat open the lid for passive ventilation instead of running the fan.

-*To enable the enhanced controls, press and hold `auto` and `up` simultaneously for 5 seconds.
-Minuet confirms with three quick tones followed by a long high tone.*

-#### Buttons

-- Press `up`: increase the fan speed by one
-- Hold `up` for 1 second: increase the fan speed to maximum *(bonus)*
-- Press `down`: decrease the fan speed by one
-- Hold `down` for 1 second: decrease the fan speed to minimum *(bonus)*
-- Press `open/close` (`up` and `down` together): toggle the lid open or closed
-- Press `in/out`: toggle the fan direction between air in and air out
-- Press `on/off`: toggle the fan off or turn it on at its last configured manual fan speed
-- Press `auto`: enable the thermostat if it is disabled, re-engage the thermostat if it is overridden, otherwise disable the thermostat
+- Press `auto`: disable the thermostat, return to manual mode
-- Hold `auto` for 3 seconds: reset thermostat temperature setpoint to 78 °F (approx. 25.5 °C), Minuet confirms with a quick turn
+- Hold `auto` for 3 seconds: reset thermostat to default temperature setpoint of 78 °F (approx. 25.5 °C), Minuet confirms with a quick turn
-- Hold `auto` and press `up`: increase thermostat temperature setpoint by 1 °F (approx. 0.5 °C), Minuet confirms with a quick rising tone
-- Hold `auto` and press `down`: decrease thermostat temperature setpoint by 1 °F (approx. 0.5 °C), Minuet confirms with a quick falling tone
-- Hold `auto` and press `in/out`: toggle thermostat controlled fan direction between same as manual, air in, and air out, Minuet confirms air in with a quick descending scale, air out with a quick rising scale, and same with two quick tones
-- Hold `auto` and press `on/off`: toggle thermostat controlled fan state to be on or off (with the lid open in either case), Minuet confirms with a long rising tone for on or a long falling tone for off

-### Rain sensor (only some models)
+### Rain sensor (only for models with rain sensors)

 Press the `rain sensor` button to toggle the rain sensor on or off.